SimpleBlockchain/simpleblockchain/README.md

 seems magical, but really it's just a data structure with a few special features.
 Let's look at how it works.

-The first basic concept is that it's just a linked list where each child points to the parent it came from.
+The first basic concept is just a linked list where each child points to the parent it came from.
 (Note that a parent might have more than one child, but a child can have no more than one parent.)

     +--------+     +----------+     +----------+
     | link 0 | <---+-* link 1 | <---+-* link 2 | <---...
     +--------+     +----------+     +----------+

-Except a blockchain is stronger than this.
+A blockchain is a stronger form of a linked list.
 In a regular linked list, you can't tell if someone moved the pointers.
 With a blockchain, you can.

 Let's build up to that feature.
 First, let's start by changing our representation of a linked list to be a little more concrete.
 We want